JCarran0/mongodb-change-streams-demo/README.md

       console.log(change);

       // Whenever a new task is inserted, send a message with an "insert" event
-      // that has the inserted task ID and description if (change.operationType === "insert") {
+      // that has the inserted task ID and task description if (change.operationType === "insert") {
         const task = change.fullDocument;
         pusher.trigger(channel, "inserted", {